CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **country_id (FK)**\
 Data Type: INTEGER\
 Description: country_id refers to the country the industry is in.
 This value can be used to join the industry table with the country table.\
 Maximum: M-1.
 Although country_id is 1-1, multiple industries can be in the same country (have the same country_id).
-Each industry can only have one country_id
+Each industry can only have one country_id.

 **industry_type**\
 Data Type: VARCHAR(50)\
 Description: industry_type is a name that describes the type of industry.
 For example, an industry can be the tech industry.\
-Maximum: M-M. Multiple industries can have the same industry_type and industries can have multiple industry_types (e.g. tech and healthcare)
+Maximum: M-M. Multiple industries can have the same industry_type and industries can have multiple industry_types (e.g. tech and healthcare).

 **industry_emission**\
 Data Type: INTEGER\
 Description: industry_emission is a number that describes the amount of CO2 emissions the industry produces.\
 Maximum: M-1.
-Multiple industries can have the same industry_emission value, but each industry can only have one value for industry_emission
+Multiple industries can have the same industry_emission value, but each industry can only have one value for industry_emission.

 **Entity Name: company**